Team-Bunglon/phantom-striker/docs/README.md

 3. Once you have the latest commit from `main` in your branch, push into the new branch.
 4. Create a merge request.
 Any new request will be automatically notified through Discord.

+There's no specific guideline for commit message so write what you want as long as you are clear on what you are adding.

 # Level Design
 1. Try to make your level geometry looks as if it is indeed located inside of a tree, for aesthetic purposes.
 2. Make sure that you can beat the level on your own.
 If you can't beat it, nobody can.